 Our Opinion: To prevent suicide, we need multiple approaches

-Last week was National Suicide Prevention Week, but this week is as good a week as any to take stock of the state of mental health and how we treat it — in this county, in this state and in this country.
+This week is National Suicide Prevention Week, and it's as good a week as any to take stock of the state of mental health and how we treat it — in this county, in this state and in this country.

 We reported last month on the expansion of Lines for Life, a nonprofit that operates depression and suicide hotlines out of its Southwest Portland office, into Washington County.
 Specifically, the group received a grant to begin promoting its Senior Loneliness Line, a help line specifically geared toward older adults, in Beaverton, Tigard and other local communities.

 Previously, the line existed only as a partnership with Clackamas County, but as the word got out, operators found that they were receiving calls from residents of Washington County as well — indicating there is demand for a service like that here.

 You may also read in our paper today that officials in the Beaverton School District are looking at ways to better address suicidal impulses and ideation among young people in the community.
 A new state law requires school districts to develop and adopt suicide prevention plans.
 Since Beaverton is one of the largest school districts in Oregon, if it can come up with effective ways to keep students alive though they're dealing with depression and/or trauma, it could serve as a model for other districts in the state and around the country.

 Tigard-Tualatin, Sherwood, Lake Oswego, West Linn-Wilsonville and other local school districts are tasked with developing their own plans.
 We hope to see school districts freely collaborate and share ideas about how to protect students.
 Preventing youth suicides should be a priority in every part of the Portland area and the state of Oregon.